crate/crate-mesos-framework/README.rst

 In both cases the ``Main`` method requires a ``--crate-version`` argument, which is the Crate version that should be used.
 The version number must be in the format ``x.y.z``.
-Current Crate version is ``0.47.8``.
+Current stable Crate version is ``0.54.9``.

 Alternatively you can specify a full download URL for Crate.
 In that case the URL needs to be in the format: ``http(s)://<HOST><PATH>/crate-<X>.<Y>.<Z><SUFFIX>.tar.gz``

 Open Files
 ==========

 Depending on the size of your installation, Crate can open a lot of files.
 You can check the number of open files with ``ulimit -n``, but it can depend on your host operating system.
 How to increase the number is dependent for your operating system.
 For instance, in RHEL6.x, you can place ``crate.conf`` file containing ``crate soft nofile 65535`` and ``crate hard nofile 65535`` under ``/etc/security/limit.d``.
 This will set limit of number of open files for user ``crate`` to 65535.
 Furthermore it is recommended to set the memlock limit (the maximum locked-in-memory address space) to unlimited.
 You can do it by adding ``crate hard memlock unlimited`` and ``crate soft memlock unlimited`` lines to the ``crate.conf`` file mentioned above for RHEL6.x, but please take into account that, it may differ in other operating systems.

 Vagrant Setup
 =============

 The ``Vagrantfile`` in this repository can be used for easy installation and testing.
-If you want to setup a mesos cluster with 3 nodes, you have to run ``vagrant up`` in repository root directory and add hostnames and IP addresses of vagrant boxes which are ``mesos-slave-1 192.168.10.101``, ``mesos-slave-2   192.168.10.102`` and ``mesos-slave-3 192.168.10.103`` to the ``/etc/hosts`` configuration file of the host machine.
+If you want to setup a Mesos cluster with 3 nodes, you can simply run ``vagrant up`` and update your ``/etc/hosts`` file with the the IPs/hostnames of the vagrant boxes.
+For full setup, see ``DEVELOP.rst``.

 Execute via Command Line